paynl/POS.SDK/docs/sdk-ios.md

 - iOS 18 or higher
 - iPhone only (iPad not supported)
-- Your project supports CocoaPods
+- Your project supports CocoaPods or Swift Package Manager
 - Make sure you have contacted PayNL support for an `integrationId` (required for initSDK)
 - Make sure you have access to the `Tap to Pay on iPhone` entitlement
     - You can request this via [this form](https://developer.apple.com/contact/request/tap-to-pay-on-iphone/)

 ### Getting started

+#### CocoaPods

 To get started, make sure your app is using cocoapods.
 If not, create a `Podfile` at the root of your codebase.